 The U.S. Food and Drug Administration has stated wine bottles that have had contact with ocean water “may” be deemed adulterated under federal law because they were stored under unsanitary conditions, especially as overpressure on their seals would increase the likelihood of water seeping inside.
 "Aging wine in a way that bottle seals have contact with sea or ocean waters may render these wines adulterated under the FD&C Act, in that they have been held under insanitary conditions whereby they may have become contaminated with filth or may have been rendered injurious to health," a statement said.

 Mira Winery, a winery in Napa and the only American wine producer to experiment with underwater ageing, contested to this, saying their testing and inspection of the bottles showed there was no seepage and that the agencies never inspected the submerged bottles.

 That said, it appears that sealing bottles inside amphoras as the Croatian winery is doing offer much more protection of the bottles.

 Is it just a sales gimmick?

-The sceptics out there think that aging wine this way is a marketing ploy used to generate sales, but the evidence says that wines aged underwater evolve very slowly allowing secondary and tertiary aromas to come through over primary ones.
+The sceptics out there think that ageing wine this way is a marketing ploy used to generate sales, but the evidence says that wines aged underwater evolve very slowly allowing secondary and tertiary aromas to come through over primary ones.
 The wines often softer flavours and rounder, with greater colour and aromatic intensity.
-The result is a wine that has a slow evolution, as if time had stopped.
+The result is a wine that has a slow evolution as if time had stopped.

-After the long process of aging and storing, the amphorae will be brought to the surface covered in all sorts of flora and fauna.
+After the long process of ageing and storing, the amphorae will be brought to the surface covered in all sorts of flora and fauna.
 The unique appearance of the jars makes them perfect gifts that customers can give to their families and friends.